 - APPLIED PSYCHOSOCIOLOGY

-4th PART: INTEGRATED MANAGEMENT
+4TH PART: INTEGRATED MANAGEMENT

-- THEORETICAL FRAMEWORK
+- THEORETICAL FRAMEWORK (OF INTEGRATED MANAGEMENT)

-- INTEGRATED MANAGEMENT SYSTEMS: QUALITY, ENVIRONMENT AND PREVENTION.
+- INTEGRATED MANAGEMENT SYSTEMS: QUALITY, ENVIRONMENT, AND PREVENTION

 - INTEGRATION MODELS

-- CORPORATE SOCIAL RESPONSIBILITY’S MANAGEMENT
+- BUSINESS ETHICS AND CORPORATE SOCIAL RESPONSIBILITY

 - Dr. Eduardo Garcia Villena.
 Doctor in Project Engineering: Environment, Safety, Quality and Communications from the Polytechnic University of Catalonia.
 Academic Director for the Environment Area at the Ibero-american University Foundation

 - Dr. Víctor Jiménez Argüelles.
 PhD in Project Engineering: Environment, Security, Quality and Communication at Universidad Politécnica de Cataluña.
 Master’s Degree in Engineering at UNAM (Mexico City) and Professor specialized in occupational risk preventions in the industrial sector.